LSSTDESC/libradtranpy/README.md

 ### To use libradtran inside librandtranpy wrapper

-Environnement variable **LIBRADTRANDIR** must be set to libradtran installation path under which one have /bin /data /include /lib and /share of libradtran installation directory.
+Environnement variable **LIBRADTRANDIR** must be set to libradtran installation path under which one have each of these directories:

+- /bin
+- /share/libratran/data
+- /include
+- /lib and
+- /share

+from libradtran installation directory.

 example:

-	ls $LIBRADTRANDIR
-	bin                     data                    include                 	lib                     libRadtran-2.0.5        share
+/Users/dagoret/MacOSX/External>tree -L 1 libRadtran
+libRadtran
+├── bin
+├── include
+├── lib
+├── libRadtran-2.0.5
+└── share

+and the inside the share directory the data dir must be available:

+/Users/dagoret/MacOSX/External/libRadtran>tree -L 2 share/
+share/
+└── libRadtran
+    ├── GUI
+    ├── data
+    ├── doc
+    └── examples

 ### Installation of libradtranpy